-If the child has severe constipation and acute stomach ache, an enema may be helpful.
-An enema is inserted into the rectum and will hopefully lead to rapid bowel movement, within about 5-20mins.
+If your child has severe constipation and acute stomach ache, an enema might be helpful.
+An enema is a medication that is inserted into the rectum.
+This will hopefully lead to rapid bowel movement.

-Klyx is an efficient and fast-acting enema available without a prescription in pharmacies.
-For fever-free children over 1 years old, with a stomach ache, and otherwise good general health, where you suspect constipation, you can try inserting a 120 ml Klyx enema at home.
+Klyx is an efficient and fast-acting enema available without a prescription at pharmacies.
+For children aged over 1 year, who are free from fever, in good overall health, and are experiencing abdominal discomfort suggestive of constipation, you may consider administering a 120 ml Klyx enema in a home setting.
 It is often rapid and effective.
 But it’s common for the symptoms to reoccur in the near future.
-Therefore, lifestyle and dietary changes are often needed, and in some cases, children require daily medication for a period of time.
+Therefore, you often need make lifestyle and dietary changes as well.
+Sometimes even, medication daily for a period.

 Microlax is a small microenema that works by irritating the intestinal mucosa and thus encouraging the stools to come out.
-This is often effective, but it stings and hurts many children, so choose Klyx instead.
+It’s often effective, but stings and hurts many children.
+I recommend you choose Klyx instead.

-Resulax is also a small microenema, but unlike Microlax, it does not sting.
+Resulax is also a small microenema, and unlike Microlax, it does not sting.
 It is a good alternative to Klyx.
-Many find it easier to insert Resulax into the rectum as it is smaller and smoother.
+Many find it easier to insert into the rectum as it is smaller and smoother.

 Common causes of constipation in children

-- When the child starts school.
-Many children do not want to poop in school.
-Often because the toilets are untidy, toilet paper is missing, the doors cannot be locked properly, or that other children will bang on the door or otherwise disturb them.
+- Then, when a child starts school.
+Many children do not want to poo in school.
+Often because the toilets are untidy, toilet paper is missing, the doors cannot be locked properly, or that other children will bang on the door or disturb them.
+We can all relate, right?
 There’s a lot to fix here!